Due Diligence Audit for Purchase of Dwelling on a Former Mill

 Whilst the site was unlikely to be blighted by elevated levels of contamination the purchaser of the dwelling required confidence the site was ‘suitable for use’ hence a site investigation was undertaken.

-Samples form each of the four boreholes were analysed to a broad range suite taking into account the use of the site as a mill (the suite included VOC’s, SVOC’s and pesticides).
+Samples from each of the four boreholes were analysed to a broad range suite taking into account the use of the site as a mill (the suite included VOC’s, SVOC’s and pesticides).

 The additional data provided a more robust assessment and it was concluded that the topsoil was not impacted by elevated levels of lead.